Key takeaways

 In practice, NMVTIS has significantly reduced title washing.
 But it hasn't eliminated it entirely.
 Data reporting lags, older incidents that predate NMVTIS participation, and vehicles that moved through non-participating jurisdictions can all create gaps.

-An NMVTIS-connected vehicle history report shows title records from every state the vehicle has been registered in.
-If a car was titled as salvage in Florida, then re-titled as "rebuilt" or clean in Georgia, both records appear — and the Florida brand is visible regardless of what the current Georgia title says.
+A vehicle history report from VinPanda pulls NMVTIS data across all 50 states — run a VIN check and the full chain of title records returns immediately.
+If a car was titled as salvage in Florida, then re-titled as "rebuilt" or clean in Georgia, both records appear - and the Florida brand is visible regardless of what the current Georgia title says.
+To see exactly how the title chain and brand history are laid out, take a look at a sample report.

 Red flags to watch for